edap/examplesOfxMaxim/README.md

 openFrameworks apps done as excercise while following the course "Creative Programming for Audiovisual Art" by Mick Grierson.

-* 01-Sine -> how to generate sound using ofxMaximOsc
+* 01-Sine -> how to generate sound using ofxMaxiOsc
 * 02-FFT -> visualization of different sound waves in time domain and frequency domain